 The Sacré-Cœur is the epitome of an overwrought, out of control tourist trap.
 And the architecture of the church itself is kind of tacky and unappealing in my view (inside or outside).
 And you can't take photos inside.

 The one thing the Sacré-Cœur has going for it is a tower with spectacular views.
 But not at sunrise; its too smoggy.
 And not at sunset either; the pickpockets are out in force.

-I would skip it, unless you really must visit Montmartre.
+I would skip these two places, unless you really must visit the tourist sections of Montmartre.
 Parts of Montmartre are beautiful, steeped in history, and reminiscent of its past artistic significance.
 Other parts are full of tourists, vagrants, and petty criminals.
-Definitely steer clear of the Place du Tertre, where wannabe artists clamor to paint your cartoon portrait.

 The lower and western parts of Montmartre are more quaint.
 You could start your walking tour near the Rue des Abbessess instead of the calamitous Rue de Steinkerque.